 I wanted to use screws that would blend in with the wood, so I opted for red star-headed screws.

 For wood, I ended up with redwood based on availability, although cedar would have been a great option as well.
 I am one of those people that spends a ton of time bringing down half the pallet of lumber evaluating curves and how dry each piece is.
 And yes, I put it all back.
 I bought 16′ pieces, but you can buy 8′ as well and double the amount appropriately.

 I wanted to get some kickass soil for my new raised beds, so I got a “veggie mix” which was comprised of “premium” organic topsoil, humus, mushroom compost, sand, lava fines.
 Each bed needed 2.25 cubic yards per bed, but I also wanted extra for some other garden areas while I was getting it delivered.

-While corrugated metal was the main project, I also opted to get some pavers are build a 4th bed in order to deal with a strangely shaped area and large stump, which had me stumped for ideas.
+While corrugated metal was the main project, I also opted to get some pavers and build a 4th bed in order to deal with a strangely shaped area and large stump, which had me stumped for ideas.
 Yeah, I just went there.

 In addition to building the metal raised garden beds themselves, I wanted to redo my irrigation and reroute some of the underground piping to each bed.
-I always buy new cement and primer for large projects, as I usually go a ways between irrigation fixes and the pvc cement expires quickly.
+I always buy new cement and primer for large projects, as I usually go a ways between irrigation fixes and the PVC cement expires quickly.

 The adapters and connectors purchased were on a case-by-case basis.
-I already had some parts, and had to get more than necessary in other areas.
+I already had some parts and had to get more than necessary in other areas.
 You shouldn’t follow my irrigation purchases exactly.

-Irrigation Protip: If the cement is jelly or gel like in the least bit, it has gone bad.
+Irrigation Protip: If the cement is jelly or gel-like in the least bit, it has gone bad.
 The cement should be very runny.